Thai hip-hop: History

+One prominent Thai rapper and singer is Illslick, who competed in the S.E.A.
+Audio Battle in 2006 and initially created mixtape records.
+Illslick's popularity began to grow after the successful underground single "Jai Rai" (ใจร้าย) featuring Southside, which had a more slow jam and R&B influence.
+He later became widely known in Thai hip hop and has been cited as an influence on several Thai hip hop artists.
+Although Illslick's songs in later years leaned more towards a pop and R&B style, he was also synonymous with diss tracks and violent lyrics, drawing comparisons to Tupac Shakur.

-Since crossing over into the mainstream in the 2010s, Thai hip hop has become one of the most popular in the internet and streaming era, with artists such as Illslick, D GERRARD, Youngohm, Younggu, PMC, and RachYO.
+Since crossing over into the mainstream in the 2010s, Thai hip hop has become one of the most popular in the internet and streaming era, with artists such as D Gerrard, Youngohm, Younggu, PMC, and RachYO.

-In mid-2021, "Ton" (ทน) a single of duo SPRITE x GUYGEEGEE debut #89 on the Billboard Global.
+In mid-2021, "Ton" (ทน) a single of duo Sprite x GUYGEEGEE debut #89 on the Billboard Global.

+In September 2021, Lisa of Blackpink released her debut single album Lalisa.
+The first single, "Lalisa", and the second single, "Money" both charted in the top ten of the Billboard Global 200.
+It was also her first album to achieve this milestone, making her the first female artist to sell 736,000 copies of an album in its first week in South Korea.

 In October 2021, Thai hip-hop musicians F.HERO and Milli released single "Mirror Mirror," featuring Changbin of the South Korean boy group Stray Kids.
 With the social media app TikTok contributing to the song's international popularity, the music video for "Mirror Mirror" reached 53 million views as of February 2022.
+Additionally, the female rapper Milli performed at the Coachella Valley Music and Arts Festival in 2022, making her the first Thai solo artist to perform there.

 Politics

 In October 2018, a 10-member group called Rap Against Dictatorship (RAD) released a song and music video entitled "Prathet Ku Me" ("My Country’s Got...").
 A member identifying themselves as Hockhacker explained the song's message, "As artists, we want to reflect the truth of the society we are living in under dictatorship."
 The song was received well, garnering 47 million views on YouTube (with a like/dislike ratio of 1M : 33,000) before being taken down.
 The government attempted to ban the song claiming content relating to the Thammasat University massacre violated the nation's Computer Crime Act, threatening to prosecute those who would share or republish the song or video.
 Blockchain technology was utilized by fans to prevent the government from accessing or deleting the video entirely, and it continued to be shared.
 A few days later, various police and government officials and spokespeople walked back previous statements and some showed support for expressing a variety of viewpoints.